abousselmi/rabbit-tracer/README.md

-# os-rpc-tracer
+# Rabbit-tracer
-OpenStack RPC tracer; based on the rabbitmq's java client and firehose tracing plugin.
+OpenStack rpc tracer; based on the RabbitMQ's Java client and Firehose tracing plugin.
+Provides a GUI along with stats based on RPCs and Routing keys.